-New to the Safety Call for FY 2014 through 2017 is the opportunity for each Region to allocate up to 10 percent of their funding target for low cost safety improvements.
+The Safety Call for FY 2014 through 2017 includes the opportunity for each Region to allocate up to 10 percent of their funding target for low cost safety improvements.
 This amount is in addition to the SWA funding.
 The focus is to be on systemwide safety improvements done by work authorization or through the letting process.
 A TOR justification is not be required if the proposed improvement is selected from the list of approved and proven safety systemwide fixes (Eligibility Guidelines for Low Cost Safety Improvement Projects).
-For FY 2018 this percentage is 25 percent.
+For FY 2018 through 2020 this percentage is 25 percent.
+New for FY 2020 is the allocation of \$1 million toward additional low cost safety improvements for regions meeting or exceeding their target amount in project proposals.
+To accommodate this change, the \$2 million of discretionary funding as described on page 1 has been reduced from \$2 million to \$1 million.

-In an effort to incorporate the Highway Safety Manual (HSM) into MDOT's business process all safety projects submitted for FY 2019, except for freeway improvements, shall have the HSM predictive analysis performed on them.
+In an effort to incorporate the Highway Safety Manual (HSM) into MDOT's business process all safety projects submitted for FY 2019 and 2020, except for freeway improvements, shall have the HSM predictive analysis performed on them.
 A comparison of future conditions with and without the proposed improvement shall be provided.
+New for FY 2020 is the requirement that all submitted concepts address two or more fatal and/or serious injury crashes.